snikolenko-flo/module3_part2_dynamo_db/backend/README.md

 # Launching

+Go to the backend directory that is located in the root.
-Run the command `npm run start` from the project root directory.
+Run the command `npm run start`.

+Go to the frontend directory that is located in the root.
-In a separate terminal run the command `npm run build:front`.
+Run the command `npm run build:front`.
 Open the frontend folder in VS Code editor and run built-in live server for the login page located in the path:
 `./frontend/build/html/login.html`